Suzuki Jimny review

 Interior, design and technology

 There’s no getting away from the boxy looks of the Suzuki Jimny.
 The design comprises a bluff front end with large headlights, while the flat rear is distinguished by the spare wheel mounted on the tailgate, which is a throwback to the late nineties, when the Jimny was originally launched.
-But the Suzuki stands out in the 4x4 market as it’s so small – at only 3,645mm long and 1,600mm wide, it’s similar in size to a city car.
-It’s taller than most city cars, at 1,705mm, though, so drivers get a great view above the traffic.
 The interior is dated, with the dash’s squared-off lines, hard plastics and limited equipment, although SZ4 models feature air-conditioning and artificial leather.

 Practicality, comfort and boot space

-Suzuki does offer a lockable glovebox, and there are a couple of cup-holders up front as well, but the lack of clever storage, particularly in the boot, only serves to reinforce the dated feel of the Jimny.
+Comfort and practicality weren’t the primary objectives when Suzuki planned the rugged go-anywhere Jimny.
+It does offer a lockable glovebox, and there are a couple of cup-holders up front as well, but the lack of clever storage, particularly in the boot, only serves to reinforce the dated feel of the vehicle.

 Reliability and Safety